 One of the best ways to improve your career is to develop skills and further your education.
-Whether you are looking to learn new skills that will help you land a new job, or you want to build more proficiency in your job so that you can perform better and earn more money, talk with us!
+Whether you are looking to learn new skill that will help you land a new job or want to build more proficiency in your job so that you can perform better and earn more money, talk with us!
 We offer many training options to help you advance your career.

 Considering additional education or training opportunities?
-There are several sources of financial aid available to help including in grants, work-study, and federal loans for students attending post-secondary education institutions.
+There are several sources of financial aid available to help including grant, work-study and federal loans for students attending postsecondary education institutions.
 Eligibility requirements will vary based on the type of financial aid.
-Below are some resources available to guide you through the process.
+Here are some resources to guid you through the process:

 Wisconsin Technical College System | The Wisconsin Technical College System oversees the state’s 16 public technical colleges.

 Individual Training Account List | This is Wisconsin’s statewide list of eligible training programs and providers under the Workforce Innovation and Opportunity Act (WIOA).